rsyncOSX/RsyncUIBuilt/content/post/dataflow.md

 # Sorting  and filter

-Sorting and filter data is slightly different using JSON or SwiftData as storage.
+Sorting and filter data is different using JSON or SwiftData as storage.
 Below is, as an exsample, of how to sort and filter log records.

 ## SwiftData